 If both parties consent to the move, they can work together to alter the previously established parenting plan.
 An out-of-state move constitutes the ‘substantial change’ in circumstances needed for modification.
 During this process, parents should strive to ensure that both can maintain strong relationships with their children.

 No matter the circumstances of your Minnesota divorce and its aftermath, you deserve support from an attorney who understands the local legal system.
-Reach out today to learn how the team at the Brown Law Offices can help.
+Reach out today to learn how the team at the law firm of Barna, Guzy & Steffen, Ltd. can help.